Hero Background

 1. Why Winter Is a Smart Season for Home Renovation

-• Faster feedback on drafts, heat loss, and moisture issues
+• Drafts, heat loss, and moisture issues are easier to detect

 2. Interior Remodeling: Kitchens, Bathrooms & Living Spaces

-Winter is ideal for interior renovation because weather rarely affects timelines.
-If you want the biggest day-to-day lifestyle upgrade, interior remodeling is often the best place to start.
+Winter is ideal for interior renovation because temperature and rain have less impact on timelines.
+If you want the biggest day-to-day lifestyle upgrade, interior remodeling is usually the smartest place to start.

 2.1 High-Impact Winter Interior Projects